Measuring Depth of Matroids: Technical overview

-\begin{restatable}[\cite{ChaCKKP22} and \cite{BriKKPS24}]{theorem}{IPresults} For every matrix $\veAm$ it holds that \begin{enumerate}[(a)] \item the minimum primal tree-depth of a matrix row-equivalent to $\veAm$ is equal to the d-depth of $\veAm$, that is, $\td^*_P(\veAm)=\dd(\veAm)$, \item the minimum dual tree-depth of a matrix row-equivalent to $\ve A$ is equal to the c$^*$-depth of $\veAm$ decreased by one, that is, $\td^*_D(\veAm)=\csd(\veAm) - 1$, unless $\ve A$ is of positive rank and $M(\ve A)$ consist only of loops and coloops, in which case $\td^*_D(\veAm)=\csd(\veAm)$, \item the minimum incidence tree-depth of a matrix row-equivalent to $\ve A$ is equal to the \csddepth of $\veAm$ increased by one, that is, $\td^*_I(\veAm)=\csdd(\veAm) + 1$. \end{enumerate} \end{restatable}
+\begin{restatable}[\cite{ChaCKKP22} and \cite{BriKKPS24}]{theorem}{IPresults} For every matrix $\veAm$ it holds that \begin{enumerate}[(a)] \item the minimum primal tree-depth of a matrix row-equivalent to $\veAm$ is equal to the d-depth of $\veAm$, that is, $\td^*_P(\veAm)=\dd(\veAm)$, \item the minimum dual tree-depth of a matrix row-equivalent to $\ve A$ is equal to the c$^*$-depth of $\veAm$ decreased by one, that is, $\td^*_D(\veAm)=\csd(\veAm) - 1$, unless $\ve A$ is of positive rank and $M(\ve A)$ consists only of loops and coloops, in which case $\td^*_D(\veAm)=\csd(\veAm)$, \item the minimum incidence tree-depth of a matrix row-equivalent to $\ve A$ is equal to the \csddepth of $\veAm$ increased by one, that is, $\td^*_I(\veAm)=\csdd(\veAm) + 1$. \end{enumerate} \end{restatable}

-The occurrence of the starred depth measures c$^*$-depth and \csddepth in \Cref{thm:min_td_equivalences}, even outside of the IP-related application to matrices, naturally prompts the following question: Can these parameters be defined for abstract matroids, that is, without referring to a particular configuration in a vector space?
-If so, then what are the properties and mutual relations of these depth measures?
+The occurrence of the starred depth measures c$^*$-depth and \csddepth in \Cref{thm:min_td_equivalences}, even outside of the IP-related application to matrices, naturally prompts the following question: Can these parameters be defined in a uniform way for abstract matroids, that is, without referring to a particular configuration of vectors in a vector space?
+If so, then what are the structural and algorithmic properties and mutual relations of these depth measures?

-Answering these and the associated theoretical questions constitutes the main new contribution of our paper.
+Answering these and the associated basic theoretical questions constitutes the main new contribution of our paper.

 \paragraph*{Unifying matroid-depth framework}

 In this paper, we introduce a new unifying framework (see \Cref{sec:recursivemeas}) which, following the recursive scheme of \Cref{def:eight-prelim}, also incorporates the concepts of being `c$^*$-transformed' and `d$^*$-transformed' in purely matroidal terms.